jointakahe/takahe/README.md

 ![takahē](static/img/logo-128.png)

 A *very experimental* Fediverse server for microblogging/"toots".
+Not fully functional yet - I'm still working on making all the basic bits work!

 Goals: